faastjs/faast.js/docs/api/faastjs.commonoptions.exclude.md

 ## Remarks

-The exclusion can be a file, directory, or glob.
-Excludes apply to all included entries.
+The exclusion can be a directory or glob.
+Exclusions apply to all included entries.